-Please read all instructions prior to install.
-You have purchased what we at Painless Performance Products, Inc. believe to be the most up-to-date and easiest -to-install automotive fuel injection harness on the market.
+You have purchased what we at Painless Performance believe to be the most up-to-date and easiest -to-install automotive engine management system on the market.
 It is designed for easy installation, even if you have no electrical experience.

-This harness is designed to be a complete system for fuel injection on all General Motors stock tuned port injection engines.
-This includes all wiring that is needed by the computer to run and control the fuel injection system.
-Please note that the PERFECT computer will not have the capability to control a 700 R4 trans. lock up functions.
-You will need to purchase Painless Performance part number 60109 for that function.
+This harness is designed to be a complete wiring system for the computer and fuel injection system on General Motors LT-1 engines.
+This kit includes all wiring that is needed by the computer to run and control the fuel injection system.
+It is designed to use the part listed in Table 4.1.
+Using any other parts could cause the system to function improperly.